Skip to main content

 Number Series

-It's important to understand how different number series can be interpreted and sum of the series is derived.
-This is necessary in general and specifically for big O calculations.
+It helps to know how to read different number series and find their sums.
+This matters in general, and for big O calculations.

-Here it's important to keep in mind that the value at each position can be derived from previous positions.
-This is exactly why the sum in the series is represented just using the last elements in most cases.
+Keep in mind that the value at each position comes from the previous ones.
+This is why the sum is often shown using just the last elements.

 It's all about finding the area in geometry

-In all the sum series, the objective is to find the area based on the series.
-The sum in the sequence represents the sum of area created by each position.
+In all the sum series, the goal is to find the area from the series.
+The sum is the total area from each position.

 meaning of N in the series

-Here N doesn't mean the value at the position.
-N means the position itself.
-Consider this for all N's in the below table.
+Here N isn't the value at the position.
+N is the position itself.
+Use this for all N's in the table below.

-Example in case of sum of odd numbers, the N in N2N^2 refers to the last position of the list.
+For example, in the sum of odd numbers, the N in N2N^2 is the last position.

 Number series / patternFormula / closed formWhy it appears in interviews